Hotel Grande Bretagne

 Bar & Restaurants

 The Grande Bretagne has two main dining options and two bars.
 The more casual of the two dining options – and I use the word “casual” very loosely – is the Winter Garden City Lounge, located on the ground floor just past the lobby.
-There, you can eat an a-la-carte breakfast, or dine in for lunch or dinner from the “all day” menu.
-The also offer high-tea service from 14:00 to 20:00 each day.
+There, you can eat an a-la-carte breakfast or dine in for lunch or dinner from the “all day” menu.
+They also offer high-tea service from 2:00 – 8:00 pm each day.
 The second is the GB Rooftop, located (as you’d expect) at the roof-top.
 Here, guests entitled to complimentary breakfast can enjoy a morning buffet with views unlike any others in the city.
 Our suite was directly under the restaurant, so we knew the views well and still never tired of them.
 At dinner, the restaurant transforms into a beautiful fine-dining establishment with a rich menu and impeccable service.
 While we sampled several menu items – and each was better than the last – be sure to try the mushroom truffle risotto if it’s on the menu; it’s absolutely to-die-for.
-The hotel also features two bars: A cigar lounge in the atrium just above the lobby, where you can smoke your cigars, drink your scotch and snack on some lite bites – the lounge also features insanely comfortable leather chairs.
-The focal point of this hotel however, at least as far as drinks are concerned, is the world-famous Alexander’s bar (located just beside the Winter Garden City Lounge).
-Beside the beautiful hand-woven, over-sized, 18th-centruy tapestry hung behind the bar, it’s the drink selection that brought Forbes to rate it as the best hotel bar in the world.
+The hotel also features two bars: A cigar lounge in the atrium just above the lobby, where you can smoke your cigars, drink your scotch, and snack on some lite bites – the lounge also features insanely comfortable leather chairs.
+The focal point of this hotel, however, at least as far as drinks are concerned, is the world-famous Alexander’s bar (located just beside the Winter Garden City Lounge).
+Besides, the beautiful hand-woven, over-sized, 18th-century tapestry hung behind the bar.
+It’s the drink selection that brought Forbes to rate it as the best hotel bar in the world.
 The most expensive drink?
 A 50ml glass of 1940 Macallan Whiskey, costing over 1,500 Euro.
 Talk about liquid gold!

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.